 Slowly whisk in the vegetable broth.
 Next, slowly whisk in the milk.
 Simmer the broth and milk for about 15 to 20 minutes over medium heat.
 Whisk it on occasion to remove the skin that often forms.

-Once the broth has simmered for about 20 minutes, add the broccoli, onions, carrots, nutmeg, and garlic.
+Once the broth has simmered for about 20 minutes, add the broccoli, onions, carrots, salt, pepper, nutmeg, and garlic.
 Allow the soup to simmer on a medium low setting for another 20 to 25 minutes.
 The soup should thicken and reduce some.

 When the soup has thickened, slowly whisk in the cheese.
 It should fully melt into the soup.
 If you are using pre-shredded cheese, it might take a bit longer to melt and incorporate.
 When the cheese is fully added and melted, the soup is ready to serve.